RobWar-code/xbasic-promo/SYSTEM_TESTS.md

 ## Introduction

-For more details on these tests please consult [Project Analysis](/doc/project-analysis.txt)
+For more details on these tests please consult [Project Analysis](./doc/project-analysis.txt)

+Media Responsiveness Tests are the file [MEDIA_TESTS.md](./MEDIA_TESTS.md)

 ## Header